Joseph McGovern gained experience as a volunteer medic during the Bosnian War

 “They wanted to see my license, but I didn’t have it, so they asked if the police knew me, and I told them they did.
 So they called up the local police chief and asked, ‘What kind of a guy is he,’ and the chief said, ‘he’s a fine lad.’
 They asked if I had a passport and then when I was available to leave,” he laughed.

 McGovern spent the next two years as a war medic.
-After two weeks in Ireland receiving medial clearance (“the doctor had no way of knowing where we were going, so he gave everyone the ‘Africa shots,’” he laughed) and participating in an intensive Red Cross first-aid training course, he was sent to Zagreb, now the capital city of Croatia, then a part of Yugoslavia.
+After two weeks in Ireland receiving medical clearance (“the doctor had no way of knowing where we were going, so he gave everyone the ‘Africa shots,’ he laughed) and participating in an intensive Red Cross first-aid training course, he was sent to Zagreb, now the capital city of Croatia, then a part of Yugoslavia.
 Because McGovern spoke conversational French and German, and was readily picking up the local language, he was quickly stationed in the worst fighting area: Sarajevo, the capital of Bosnia.
 Every eight weeks on the front line afforded him four days off – but there was no way for him to return to Ireland.
 It was 1993, and he was 25 years old.

 “I was still pretty young at the time,” he said.
 “I wasn’t in any way a big player or anything.
 I was driving, and involved in a couple of horrific things that happened, but I was able to stay calm.
-I regretted my decision to go many time during and since.
+I regretted my decision to go many times during and since.
 I don’t really like to talk about it, actually.
 My kids didn’t even know until we moved houses and they found an old picture of me.”

 What made his experience especially difficult, he said, is the blurry nature of war.